Indonesia probes elite officers over stadium disaster

 “The doors were closed, that’s why people were pushing.
 Some lay down in the corner” by a closed gate to try to escape the crush, a 16-year-old survivor of the chaos told AFP.

-“In the stand, there were some people who got hit directly.
-I saw it myself,” he said.
+“In the stand, there were some people who got hit (by canisters) directly.
+I saw it myself.”

 Everything that could go wrong at a football match, appeared to do so on Saturday night, culminating in a disaster never seen before in an Indonesian stadium.